saurabhraj042/placement-prep/core_cs/dbms/Basic.md

 ### Sub-Schema :

 It can be defined as the subset or sub-level of schema that has the same properties as the schema.It provides the users a window through which the user can view only that part of database which is of matter of interest

+### 3 Level Data Abstraction :

+1. **View Level** : This level tells the application about how the data should be shown to the user.
+Example: If we have a login-id and password in a university system, then as a student, we can view our marks, attendance, fee structure, etc. But the faculty of the university will have a different view.
+He will have options like salary, edit marks of a student, enter attendance of the students, etc. So, both the student and the faculty have a different view.
+2. **Logical Level** : This level tells how the data is actually stored and structured.
+We have different data models by which we can store the data.Example : Let us take an example where we use the relational model for storing the data.
+We have to store the data of a student, the columns in the student table will be student_name, age, mail_id, roll_no etc.
+3. **Physical Level** : Physical level tells us that where the data is actually stored i.e. it tells the actual location of the data that is being stored by the user.
+The Database Administrators(DBA) decide that which data should be kept at which particular disk drive, how the data has to be fragmented, where it has to be stored etc.